HeWeMel/nographs/README.rst

 The approach: Graphs are
 **computed and/or adapted in application code on the fly** (when needed and as far as needed).
 Also,
-**the analysis and the reporting of results by the library happens on the fly** (when, and as far as, results can already be derived).
+**the analysis and the reporting of results by the library happen on the fly** (when, and as far as, results can already be derived).

 Think of it as *graph analysis - the lazy (evaluation) way*.